-

 Our History

 The Hyman Collection was founded by Claire and James Hyman in 1996 and is based in London.
-Over almost thirty years, it has grown to become one of the most significant collections of British photography in the world.
+Over nearly thirty years it has grown to become the most significant private collection of British photography in the world.
+Including its archive, it comprises over 20,000 artworks and ranges from historic documentary photographs to the diversity of the latest conceptual work by young artists.

 Our Mission